CDG - YYZ

 The average price of all round-trip flights from Paris Charles de Gaulle Airport to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Paris Charles de Gaulle Airport to Toronto Pearson Airport, look for departures on Thursdays and avoid leaving on a Saturday, as it's usually the priciest day.
-When flying back from Toronto Pearson Airport, Thursday is the cheapest day to fly and Wednesday is the most expensive.
+If you are looking for a flight deal from Paris Charles de Gaulle Airport to Toronto Pearson Airport, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Toronto Pearson Airport, Sunday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Paris Charles de Gaulle Airport to Toronto Pearson Intl Airport?